All Speech Recognition Engines ("SRE"s) are made up of the following components:

 in their Acoustic Model.

-In Julian, a recognition grammar is separated into two files:
+In Julius, a recognition grammar is separated into two files:

 The rules governing the allowed words are defined in the .grammar file using

 a modified BNF format.
-A .grammar specification in Julian uses a
+A .grammar specification in Julius uses a

 set of derivation rules, written as: